rmaphoh/AutoMorph/README.md

 2. Anaconda or miniconda installed.
 4. GPU is essential.

+&nbsp;

 ### Miniconda install

-If you already have miniconda or anaconda installed, please skip this section.
+If you already have miniconda or anaconda installed, please skip this section and go for package installation.

 Step 1: Enter the path you want to put the installation and download the installer
 ```sh